KarlTDebiec/Ramaplot/README.rst

 Example Usage
 -------------

-The example output shown above may be generated using the following command
+The example output shown above may be generated using the following command:

 ::